cyber-sushi/makima/README.md

 > [!NOTE]
 > When running as a systemd service, Makima inherits your systemd user environment, not your shell environment (you can see it with `systemctl --user show-environment`).
 If you need to pass env variables to it, do so by adding them to the unit file with `Environment=VARIABLE=value`.

+- **Run Makima as root with `sudo -E makima`.**\
+Navigate into the directory of the executable and use `sudo -E ./makima`.\
+Alternatively, add Makima to a directory that's in `PATH`, possibly `/usr/bin` or `~/.local/bin` and simply use `sudo -E makima` from anywhere.

+> [!NOTE]
+> The `-E` argument is necessary because it allows Makima to inherit your user environment instead of the root environment when running with `sudo`.
+You can also add the `-b` argument (`sudo -Eb makima`) to detach if from the terminal and make it run in the background.

 ## Configuration
 You can find a bunch of [example config files](https://github.com/cyber-sushi/makima/tree/main/examples) on this repo, either pick one of them or create your own from scratch.\
-Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable (if you run Makima as a system service, add it directly to the Systemd unit).
+Makima's config directory defaults to `$HOME/.config/makima` but can be changed through the `MAKIMA_CONFIG` environment variable (if you run Makima as a system service, add it directly to the systemd unit).\
+Each time you make changes to the config file, Makima must be restarted with `systemctl restart makima`.

 ### Config file naming
 To associate a config file to an input device, the file name should be identical to that of the device, plus `.toml` at the end.
 If your device's name includes a `/`, just omit it.